Best Software

 Ironclad is the established leader for large in-house legal teams, especially at high-growth technology companies.
 The platform was built around workflow automation, allowing legal departments to design sophisticated approval chains, routing rules, and conditional logic without code.
 Ironclad was named a Leader in the 2025 Gartner Magic Quadrant for CLM and introduced Jurist, an agentic AI assistant purpose-built for legal contract review.

 For in-house teams with five or more lawyers and a dedicated legal ops role, Ironclad provides the workflow depth needed for complex multi-stakeholder processes.
-Self-service is strong once configured, but expect 2 to 3 months of implementation before your first workflow goes live.
+Self-service is strong once configured, but Ironclad publishes no implementation timeline.
+Expect a configuration project rather than a switch-on, and get a scoped schedule in your evaluation.

 Key Features: